-- Average monthly pay: Au pairs are paid between 500 - 700 Swiss Francs (around $550 - 770 USD) a month for 30 hours a week of work.
+- Average monthly pay & benefits: 500 - 700 Swiss Francs (around $550 - $770 USD).
 The host family also provides room and board and must pay for half of the required language course.

 If you want to au pair in Europe and make a great salary at the same time, this is the country for you.
 Switzerland is bordered by five countries and is just a short train ride away even more making it the perfect place for the au pair who wants to explore more of Europe.
-Like Sweden, Switzerland is an extremely expensive country, and living there as an au pair will give you a chance to learn about the culture without breaking the bank.
+Like Sweden, Switzerland is an extremely expensive country and living there as an au pair will give you a chance to learn about the culture without breaking the bank.

 Plus, Switzerland has four official languages (German, French, Italian, and Romansh) so you should be able to find a family in a canton that speaks your target language.